ntduc4/aRTOS/README.md

 | Logger C3 | Consumes shared messages, then waits 4.5 seconds |
 | Button logger | Immediately consumes the dedicated button queue |
 | Load task | Applies CPU pressure and yields explicitly |

+All showcase tasks currently use `DEFAULT_PRIORITY`, so the application also demonstrates FIFO round-robin scheduling among equal-priority tasks.

 The blue user button on PC13 is handled by EXTI with a 50 ms software debounce.
 Each accepted event is copied into both queues from the ISR.
 USART2 runs at